 Active-duty service members are full-time members of the Military, living on base or in military housing and immersed in military culture.
 After attending boot camp, they are typically stationed at a base either domestically or overseas for terms that typically last two to six years.
 During this time, they may also explore advanced training opportunities to further build hands-on and technical skills.
 If service members are deployed, the length of time away varies depending on a unit's specific mission.

 The Reserve was created to provide and maintain trained units at home while active-duty service members are deployed.
-Each military branch has a Reserve component under its command, which is available for active-duty deployment in times of war or national emergency.
+With the exception of the Space Force, each military branch has a Reserve component under its command, which is available for active-duty deployment in times of war or national emergency.

 Reservists are part-time service members, allowing them time to pursue a civilian career or college education while simultaneously serving their country.
 Members of the Reserve attend boot camp and are required to participate in training drills one weekend a month as well as a two-week program each year.
 Reservists can be deployed to serve alongside active-duty service members for special missions.

 A Complementary Commitment

 The National Guard consists of the Army National Guard and the Air National Guard.
 Every U.S. state and territory, as well as the District of Columbia, fields their own separate Guard unit, which operates distinctly and separately from the others.
 Each National Guard group goes by its state name (for example, the New York National Guard) and reports to that state’s governor.